Constraining Lorentz and parity violations in gravity with multiband gravitational wave observations: Analysis with the modified Waveforms

 \subsection{Fisher information matrix with multiband observations}

-To quantify the capability of future multi-band observations of GW observations to constrain parity and Lorentz symmetry violations in the gravitational sector, we perform the matched-filter analysis with the Fisher information matrix (FIM) approach.
+To quantify the capability of future multiband observations of GW observations to constrain parity and Lorentz symmetry violations in the gravitational sector, we perform the matched-filter analysis with the FIM approach.
 This approach estimates the expected statistical uncertainties of source and beyond-GR parameters from the measured waveform, given the detector's noise characteristics.

 The sensitivity of a detector is characterized by its one-sided noise PSD \( S_n(f) \).
 To assess the distinguishability of a signal \( h(t) \) from noise and to compute parameter-estimation precision, we define the noise-weighted inner product between two signals \( a(t) \) and \( b(t) \) \cite{Cutler:1994ys}: